 \subsection{Generation of Additional Gait Families}

-In addition to the previous sections, we further demonstrate the versatility and practical applicability of the proposed methods in legged locomotion by generating an additional family of optimal gaits that do not directly stem from passive dynamics.
-Specifically, we use the previously computed locally optimal gait at level slope~($\gamma=0^\circ$) and average speed~$v_\text{avg}=0.1\sqrt{gl_\text{o}}$ to initialize Algorithm~\ref{algo:OptimalContinuation} for the generation of a family of level walking gaits~$\vec{r}_{v_\text{avg}}^{-1}(\vec{0})$.
-Unlike earlier sections where we varied the slope, we now fix the slope at~$\gamma=0^\circ$ and vary the speed, using it as our continuation parameter~$\sigma=v_\text{avg}$.
-This approach underscores the method's ability to adapt to different operating conditions, extending its relevance to practical robotic systems.
+In addition to the previous sections, we further demonstrated the versatility and practical applicability of the proposed methods in legged locomotion by generating an additional family of optimal gaits that do not directly stem from passive dynamics.
+Specifically, we used the previously computed locally optimal gait at level slope~($\gamma=0^\circ$) and average speed~$v_\text{avg}=0.1\sqrt{gl_\text{o}}$ to initialize Algorithm~\ref{algo:OptimalContinuation} for the generation of a family of level walking gaits~$\vec{r}_{v_\text{avg}}^{-1}(\vec{0})$.
+Unlike earlier sections where we varied the slope, we fixed the slope at~$\gamma=0^\circ$ and varied the speed, using it as our continuation parameter~$\sigma=v_\text{avg}$.
+This approach underscored the method's ability to adapt to different operating conditions, extending its relevance to practical robotic systems.

-As shown in Fig.~\ref{fig:levelground}, we generate the gait family (red curve) by running Algorithm~\ref{algo:OptimalContinuation} twice, with $\sigma_\text{end}=0.01\sqrt{gl_\text{o}}$ and $\sigma_\text{end}=0.4\sqrt{gl_\text{o}}$.
+As shown in Figure~\ref{fig:levelground}, we generated the gait family (red curve) by running Algorithm~\ref{algo:OptimalContinuation} twice, with $\sigma_\text{end}=0.01\sqrt{gl_\text{o}}$ and $\sigma_\text{end}=0.4\sqrt{gl_\text{o}}$.
 In the latter case, tracing $\vec{r}_{v_\text{avg}}^{-1}(\vec{0})$ involves four turning points in $v_\text{avg}$, resulting in multiple stationary gaits for certain ranges of $v_\text{avg}$.
-Since we do not impose second-order conditions, we cannot distinguish between locally optimal points and saddle points using the indirect method.
+Since we did not impose second-order conditions, we could not distinguish between locally optimal points and saddle points using the indirect method.
 Working out second-order variational theory becomes cumbersome even for small subclasses of periodic optimization problems of $\mathcal{P}$ \citep{Speyer1984}.
 Among other requirements, deriving conditions for weak local minima involves showing the existence of particular solutions to Riccati differential equations and analyzing distinct properties of the Monodromy matrix of the underlying DAE/ODE.